Iraneus/betamedneed/how.md

 Send request to **admin@medneed.com** with your full name, qualifications and details of your licensing board or council.

-The information provided will be verified and you will be onboarded if approved.
+The information you provide will be verified and you will be onboarded if approved.

 Using Medneed is **free** to all approved physicians.